Emergent naming conventions in a foraging robot swarm

-The time to achieve consensus and the underlying dynamics are directly linked with the topology of interaction among agents.
-In non-embodied implementations, the link between topology and language dynamics have been extensively studied \citep[e.g., fully-connected regular, small-world or random geometric networks, see][]{baronchelli2007role,lu2008naming,Loreto:2011jn}.
+As naming games are based on interactions between pairs of speaker and listener agents, the time to achieve consensus and the underlying dynamics are directly linked to the topology of the interaction network.
+In non-embodied implementations, the link between topology and language dynamics have been extensively studied \citep[e.g., fully-connected regular, small-world or random geometric networks, see][]{baronchelli2007role,lu2008naming}.
 Embodied implementations can be divided in two cases.
-On the one hand, a population of virtual agents can use a small number of robots \citep[sometimes reduced to two, as in][]{steels1999situated,Spranger:2013iq} to play the naming game, so that at each iteration, agents are selected and assigned to robots in order to record physical interactions among them.
-On the other hand, the naming game can be played among a population of embodied mobile agents \citep[][]{Baronchelli:2012dq, trianni2016emergence} that interact locally with each other according to a topology of interactions that is the direct result of the mobility pattern of the agents.
-This leads to more diversity in the agent's local environment, paving the way for the study of language dynamics in a more realistic context, for instance when agents/robots are in the process of tackling a desired task.
+On the one hand, a population of virtual agents can use a small number of robots \citep[sometimes reduced to two, as in][]{Spranger:2013iq} to play the naming game, so that at each iteration, agents are selected and assigned to robots in order to record physical interactions among them.
+On the other hand, the naming game can be played among a population of embodied mobile agents \citep[][]{Baronchelli:2012dq, trianni2016emergence} that interact locally with each other according to a topology of interactions that is the direct result of the mobility pattern of the agents induced from the task being executed.